 I should mention that I did explore the idea of purchasing a cast fireplace mantle similar to what Sarah from Room For Tuesday installed in her living room.
 But after talking through some roadblocks with Chuck, the best contractor and builder in Barrington and Chicago’s North West Suburbs I might add, we ultimately decided a custom fabrication would be the best option.

-Even though working with a stone fabricator like Materials Marketing is a bit more expensive, you can eliminate any construction issues during the build, tweak their existing design templates, custom create your own design from scratch, and choosing from a multitude of stone choices.
+Even though working with a stone fabricator like Materials Marketing is a bit more expensive, you can eliminate any construction issues during the build, tweak their existing design templates, custom create your own design from scratch, and choose from a multitude of stone choices.
 Basically, if you can dream it, they can build it.

 See that fireplace surround with the coining?
 Top right?
 Clutch the pearls!
 That was the look I was going for with one minor tweak, I wanted to have a 90º angle versus the beveled edge between the coins.
 Lauren, the CAD designer, said no problemo.
 The gas valve placement was a detail Chuck pointed out.
 As is, it would sit on the front of the surround, smack dab in the middle of the coining.
 Chuck asked if I was okay with that.
 Not being one who enjoyed moving gas lines and removing brick (I have PTSD from the first patio renovation), yes, was totally okay with leaving it — not need to open that can of worms.
 Chuck sent me this $20 extra-long gas valve key as a quick fix to the added depth from the coining.